 If you have noticed an unwelcome puddle of water around the base of your toilet or feel as if though your bathroom floor is spongy, one of several problems exist.
 Between the toilet worn and the drain line, a seal keeps water from leaking.
-Allowing this problem to go unaddressed will not only damage flooring, you will also waste hundreds of gallons of water, which could increase your bill.
+Allowing this problem to go unaddressed will not only damage flooring, but you will also waste hundreds of gallons of water, which could increase your bill.

 Here is a quick solution for those who want to learn how to fix a leaking toilet.

 Prior to loosening bolts and pulling your toilet from the floor, several tools will be needed to complete your work:

 - One (1) tube of silicone caulk matching the color of your toilet

 - Two (2) 5/16 water closet bolts